Article

 Spotify designers seating system after.
 Designers' places are next to each other, so they seat next to their team members but also near designers from other teams

 Stripe.
-The story about sharing and being imperfect
+A story about sharing and being imperfect

 Stripe designers might not be as legendary as Apple's, but we can surely say that this app became a reference for many business owners.
 We can hardly count the times when clients came to us saying they want their product to look like Stripe.
 And, not surprisingly, the design culture of this company matches that level.